amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 real life camera: it records a specific part of the world and can be moved around at will.

-First, let's define some constants:
+First, let's define some constants.
+We will make them public for use in other modules later:

 ```rust,no_run,noplaypen
 pub const ARENA_HEIGHT: f32 = 100.0;